kenshoo/python-style-guide/README.md

 ```

- * Throwaway variables should named with an underscore (`_`).
+ * Throwaway variables should be named with an underscore (`_`).
- * If you feel the need to describe the variable start the name with a variable.
+ * If you feel the need to describe the variable, then name the variable using a leading underscore.

 ```python
 for _ in range(4):